 - Guitarist with the Miller-Clark-Miller Trio, a chamber jazz trio featuring saxophonist Cercie Miller and bassist David Clark, for which she contributes many compositions

-- Performances in clubs, concerts, and festivals regionally and nationally with singer/songwriter SONiA of disappear fear
+- Performances in clubs, concerts, and festivals regionally and nationally with singer/songwriter SONiA disappear fear

-- Contributing writer for Acoustic Guitar Magazine, Classical Guitar Magazine, Premier Guitar Magazine, and Mel Bay's online magazine Guitar Sessions
+- Contributing writer for Acoustic Guitar magazine, Classical Guitar magazine, Premier Guitar magazine, and the online magazine Guitar Sessions

-- Former Jazz Columnist "The Jazz Box" for Premier Guitar Magazine
+- Former jazz columnist for Premier Guitar magazine

 - Many regional radio and television appearances